 The name Darjeeling originates from ‘Dorje Ling’; Dorje means thunderbolt and Ling means place, which comes together to form the word- The Land of Thunderbolt.
 History also says that Dorje Ling has been named after a monastery which was a part of the Kingdom of Sikkim back in 1765.
 Around the 1790s, the region was invaded by Gorkhas of Nepal who then in the year 1815 gave up a major portion of their lands to the East India Company.

-Eventually, tea plantation was started in the 1840s, which was then followed by a lot of migration of labour from the surrounding country of Nepal.
+Eventually, tea plantation was started in the 1840s, which was then followed by a lot of migration of labor from the surrounding country of Nepal.
 More tea estates started springing up, so did major establishments under the British rule- namely the Loreto Convent, the Town Hall, Lloyd’s Botanical Garden, the Railway Station among many others.
-The British successfully established Darjeeling as a sanctorium which later came to be known as a highly popular hill station.
+The British successfully established Darjeeling as a sanatorium which later came to be known as a highly popular hill station.
 Post-independence, Darjeeling came to be a part of West Bengal and has been so to date.

 Darjeeling is well connected by air, rail, and road.
 The nearest airport is Bagdogra which is located about 96 kilometres from Darjeeling town.
 Flights connect Bagdogra to major cities across the country.
 Most tourists travelling internationally, the best option is to take a flight to Mumbai, Delhi or Kolkata and then board a connecting flight to Bagdogra from where shared and private cabs are available to take any traveller up to Darjeeling.

-If you’re looking to travel by train, your best bet is travelling to the New Jalpaiguri Railway station from any part of the country.
+If you’re looking to travel by train, your best bet is traveling to the New Jalpaiguri Railway station from any part of the country.
 At NJP you can find numerous taxis, private and shared, waiting to take passengers to Darjeeling.

 The road uphill to Darjeeling takes about 2-3 hours to reach depending on your mode of transport.
 Make sure you make a pit stop on the way for a plate of steaming momos to keep the hilly chill at bay.